marklishman/angular-2-hello-world/README.md

 # angular-2-hello-world

-A super-simple `&lt;hello-world&gt;` custom element using an Angular component.
+A super-simple `<hello-world>` custom element using an Angular component.